thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-VLSI.md

 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Understand the difficulties in making a huge digital circuit.

 **Lecture #4:**&nbsp;&nbsp;&nbsp;&nbsp;Core Implementation: Complex System with Hierarchy Layout
 - *Description:*&nbsp;&nbsp;&nbsp;&nbsp;Introduce the hierarchy layout template and compare it with the flat layout.
-Then, practice with the Rocket computer system (generated in lecture 9).
+Then, practice with the Rocket computer system.
 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Know how to make a huge digital circuit with a hierarchy floorplan and practice it with a complex computer system.

 **Lecture #5:**&nbsp;&nbsp;&nbsp;&nbsp;Fullchip (Frame) Integration: Single Power Supply